carbon-language/carbon-lang/llvm/docs/JITLink.rst

 The ``-harness`` option may be of interest to people who want to perform some very late testing on build products to verify that compiled code behaves as expected.
 On basic C test cases this is relatively straightforward.
-Mocks for more complicated languages (e.g. C++) are much tricker: Any code involving classes tends to have a lot of non-trivial surface area (e.g. vtables) that would require great care to mock.
+Mocks for more complicated languages (e.g. C++) are much trickier: Any code involving classes tends to have a lot of non-trivial surface area (e.g. vtables) that would require great care to mock.